Au-Adrian/Au-Adrian.github.io/essays/Why-ui.md

-In conclusion, learning new languages and frameworks will always be a benefit to any programmer, even though it may seem like a daunting test.
+In conclusion, learning new languages and frameworks will always be a benefit to any programmer, even though it may seem like a daunting task.
 Regardless, programmers should always be encouraged to putting in the extra time and effort so that they can begin to work smarter, not harder.